-Tuberculosis, also known as “TB,” is a potentially fatal bacterial disease that usually attacks the lungs, but can also affect other parts of your body such as your spine, brain and kidneys.
+Tuberculosis, also known as TB, is a potentially fatal bacterial disease that usually attacks the lungs, but can also affect other parts of the body such as the spine, brain and kidneys.

-Once a person has a TB infection, they have a higher chance of getting TB disease if:
+Once a person has a TB infection, they have a higher chance of getting TB disease if they:

 - have been recently infected with TB germs in the last two years or

-- was not treated properly for TB infection in the past.
+- were not treated properly for TB infection in the past.

 Symptoms of TB disease include feeling weak, weight loss, fever and night sweats.
-If the disease is in a person’s lungs, they may also cough and have chest pain and may cough up blood.
+If the disease is in a person’s lungs, they may also cough, have chest pain and cough up blood.

 TB germs are spread from person to person when a person with TB disease of the lungs or throat coughs, sneezes, laughs or anything else that causes germs to become airborne.